-American Slangs Beginning with M
+American Slang Beginning with M

 Slang Recap

-Slang Words with M
+American Slang Words with M

 ma’am: polite form of address for older women (usually over the age of 30–younger women don’t like it.
 Similar to the word “madam.”)